Dwelling With God & Ministering To Him Today

 Ministering to the Lord promotes blamelessness within the body of Christ.
 In this day and age this is a holy quality we need to see emerging from God’s people, for our Lord’s glory and reputation, and for the conversion of souls to Jesus Christ.

 I also think that when we minister to the Lord, this very act produces blamelessness, or makes us aware of blamelessness, within ourselves.
-For what can be more pure, holy, innocent, and renewing, than for us to actually minister to our God in His presence in this day, not because people are saying so, but because we know this is what our God wants, it’s what He has created us for, and we want to give our God what He wants.
+For what can be more pure, holy, innocent, and renewing, than for us to actually minister to our God in His presence in this day, not because people are saying so, but because we know this is what our God wants and we want to give our God what He wants.

 Because we have been changed forever by Jesus Christ, now we want what our God wants, which is for us to dwell with Him and minister to Him.